 Landing a job after business school MBA degree has never been straightforward.
 Students should prepare themselves for an ever-changing market.
 Soft skills are more important skills to earn the first job, than the core MBA subjects of finance and marketing.
-Students of IPER MBA Class of 2020 learnt these and more in the special guest lecture by Ms. Nandita Malhotra, Assistant Vice President, ICICI Securities Limited.
-The lecture was held on 27th October, 2018 in the full-packed Auditorium in IPER premises.
+Students of IPER MBA Class of 2020 learned these and more in the special guest lecture by Ms. Nandita Malhotra, Assistant Vice President, ICICI Securities Limited.
+The lecture was held on 27th October 2018 in the full-packed Auditorium in IPER premises.

 During this knowledge-enriching and informative session, Ms. Nandita addressed the first semester MBA students on “Corporate Expectations from Students and Overview of Banking and Financial Services Industry”.
 It was a moment when students heard directly from the corporate professional on banking and financial services.